pchlupacek/spinococonsultation/README.md

 ```

-The idea is to model at minimum at least Operator and gateway as Pure processes , and ancapsulate Connector
+The idea is to model at minimum at least Operator and gateway as Pure processes , and encapsulate Connector
 and External System in Processes

 The important part is that Operator holds that state that is updated in both directions.